 Other immune-related adverse reactions

-The following clinically significant immune-related adverse reactions have been rarely reported in patient treated with nivolumab in combination with relatlimab: uveitis, pancreatitis, Guillain-Barré syndrome, myositis/rhabdomyolysis, encephalitis, haemolytic anaemia, Vogt-Koyanagi-Harada syndrome (VKH).
+The following clinically significant immune-related adverse reactions have been rarely reported in patient treated with nivolumab in combination with relatlimab: uveitis, pancreatitis, Guillain-Barré syndrome, myositis/rhabdomyolysis, myasthenia gravis, encephalitis, haemolytic anaemia, Vogt-Koyanagi-Harada syndrome (VKH).

-The following additional clinically significant immune-related adverse reactions have been rarely reported with nivolumab monotherapy or nivolumab in combination with other approved agents: demyelination, autoimmune neuropathy (including facial and abducens nerve paresis), myasthenia gravis, myasthenic syndrome, aseptic meningitis, gastritis, sarcoidosis, duodenitis, hypoparathyroidism, and cystitis noninfective.
+The following additional clinically significant immune-related adverse reactions have been rarely reported with nivolumab monotherapy or nivolumab in combination with other approved agents: demyelination, autoimmune neuropathy (including facial and abducens nerve paresis), myasthenic syndrome, aseptic meningitis, gastritis, sarcoidosis, duodenitis, hypoparathyroidism, and cystitis noninfective.

 For suspected immune-related adverse reactions, adequate evaluation should be performed to confirm aetiology or exclude other causes.
 Based on the severity of the adverse reaction, Opdualag should be withheld and corticosteroids administered.
 Upon improvement, Opdualag may be resumed after corticosteroid taper.
 Opdualag must be permanently discontinued for any severe immune-related adverse reaction that recurs and for any life-threatening immune-related adverse reaction.